kyro46/assPaintQuestion/README.md

 # assPaintQuestion
-Paint-Questiontypeplugin for ILIAS 5.2.x and 5.3.x
+Paint-Questiontypeplugin for ILIAS 5.2 and 5.3

-For ILIAS 4.3, 4.4, 5.0 and 5.1 see the [**Releases**](https://github.com/kyro46/assPaintQuestion/releases)
+For ILIAS 4.3 to 5.1 see the [**Releases**](https://github.com/kyro46/assPaintQuestion/releases)

 ### Questiontype that allows drawing on a backgroundimage or a plain canvas ###